cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 - java
 ---

-Indified String concatenation in JDK 9 is a fantastic beast.
+Indified String concatenation is a fantastic beast.
 In this post I will try to shed some light on some of the implementation details, and maybe get to why I get excited over finding some peculiar way to optimize it from time to time.
-If I fail to explain the finer details of this then that's probably because I've probably not figured it all out fully myself, but have rather been picking it up as I go.

 Let me know if something is particularly unclear, or worse, wrong.